conradakunga/Blog/_posts/2024-04-06-using-inheritance-with-fluentvalidation.md

 `Should()` here is from the use of the excellent [FluentAssertions](https://fluentassertions.com/) library.

-Here I am expecting a `ValidationException`, so after capturing the `Exception` from xUnit, I cast it to the appropriate type so that I can count the number of failed validations.
+Here, I am expecting a `ValidationException`, so after capturing the `Exception` from xUnit, I cast it to the appropriate type to count the number of failed validations.

 I am expecting 3:
 1. The name, an empty string, was not provided